 All of the white T-shirts that I own now have rust stains from the clay (because I didn’t take my own advice).

-Hiking boots or high top tennies are my favorite and probably will be for you, too, when you dig your own crystal in Mount Ida, Arkansas.
+Hiking boots or high top tennies are my favorite and probably will be for you, too, when you dig your own crystal in Arkansas.
+Something comfortable and sturdy is recommended.